nickbar01234/vt-git-workshop/GitReference.md

 ![Push Meme](https://slack-imgs.com/?c=1&o1=ro&url=https%3A%2F%2Fmiro.medium.com%2Fv2%2Fresize%3Afit%3A1200%2Fformat%3Awebp%2F0*tmfbLDU_hIeg0B3B.jpg)

 > ❌ This is only for fun.
-Please don't use this command.
+Please don't use `git push --force` if you're not sure what it does.

 ### Pull